How to Advertise on Facebook

 How will you capture attention with a static photo?

-If you really want to capture attention on Facebook, advertise with video ads.
+If you want to capture attention on Facebook, advertise with video ads.
 They can be inspiring, informational, or entertaining.

 This video ad from the Economist features a short motion graphic for their featured story.
 You can also see a distinct call-to-action asking viewers to subscribe.